 Several brands have taken their products online, saving you, the consumer.
 Traditional retail channels and operating a brick and mortar store come with high overhead.
 Conversely, online retail minimizes costs and allows brands to pass that on.

-Bed in a box mattresses are called such because they are compressed and vacuum-sealed into a box the fraction of the size of a traditional mattress.
+This shipping style of mattresses are called such because they are compressed and vacuum-sealed into a box the fraction of the size of a traditional mattress.

 These mattresses get their namesake because they are compressed and vacuum-sealed into a box.
 Designed specifically for shipping, they take up a fraction of the size of a traditional mattress.
 Once unwrapped, these beds (typically made of foams) expand to their normal size.
 Then, it’s ready for you to get a good night’s sleep.